What Is a Birth Debrief, and Do You Need One?

 It is not about assigning blame or building a case.
 It is about understanding what happened, why certain decisions were made, how your body and mind responded, and why that response made complete sense given everything you were experiencing.

-Health professionals and researchers in perinatal mental health increasingly recognise the birth debrief as a valuable opportunity to debrief, a person-led space to make sense of a significant experience, ask any questions that have gone unanswered, and begin to integrate what happened.
+Health professionals and researchers in perinatal mental health increasingly recognise the birth debrief as a valuable opportunity to debrief, a person-led space to make sense of a significant experience, and an opportunity to have questions answered.
+A birth debrief provides the foundation to integrate what happened, and slowly begin healing.

 • Talk through the sequence of events at your own pace, in your own words